 Sapporo Nijo Market, affectionately known as the kitchen for Sapporo citizens, is a lively market containing fresh seafood from all over Hokkaido and is a spot where you can shop during the year-end and New Year holidays.

 During the year-end and New Year holidays, it is crowded with locals who buy ingredients for New Year's dishes and tourists enjoying seafood bowls and other delicious dishes.
-Every year, all stores are open on New Year's Eve, around 10 stores are open on New Year's Day, and all stores will be open from January 5.
+(Opening hours during the year-end and New Year holidays vary depending on the store.)

 If you want to eat delicious seafood during the New Year holidays, we recommend that you visit Sapporo Nijo Market.